title

 D. In addition to all other remedies, whenever any police officer finds a vehicle in violation of this section, the officer is authorized to move such vehicle, or require the driver or person in charge of the vehicle, if present, to immediately relocate the same to a position off the roadway.

 Section 2.
-That Section 12.40.190 of Metropolitan Code of Laws is hereby amended by deleting the section in its entirety and replacing it with the following:
+That Section 12.40.190 of Metropolitan Code of Laws is hereby amended by deleting it in its entirety.

 12.40.190 - Parking restrictions-Tank trucks, school buses, and certain other vehicles.